Skip to main content

 Do I need a passport?

 YES!
 You need a valid passport to travel to Israel.
 If you don’t hold a U.S. passport, you may need a visa or face other entry requirements.
 Please contact your closest Israeli consulate for more information.
 If you don’t already have a passport, we recommend that you begin the process to obtain one as soon as possible.
-You’ll be required to provide us with your passport number and a photocopy before we can issue your flight ticket.
+You’ll be required to provide us with your passport number and a photocopy so we can book your accommodations during the trip.

 Your passport must be valid for at least 6 months from your last day in Israel.
 Please be sure to check the expiration date of your passport as soon as you apply for a trip.
 Canceling due to an expired passport may cause you to lose your trip fee if you are not able to obtain a new passport in time.